5l1v3r1/OSCP-12/kali/README.md

 ```bash
 chmod u+x kali_setup.sh
 ```
+3. Change USER variable to one of usernames registered in the system (root, admin, lol etc)
-3. Run it as root or with sudo:
+4. Run it as root or with sudo:
 ```bash
 ./kali_setup.sh
 ```